kwabenasapong/openpldoc/manual/source/troubleshooting.rst

 Why do live backgrounds not work in OpenLP 2.4 on Windows & Mac OS X
 --------------------------------------------------------------------

-Due to bugs in one of the underlying frameworks that OpenLP uses (Qt5), live backgrounds do not work in OpenLP 2.4.
-This will be fixed in OpenLP 2.6.
+Due to issues in one of the underlying frameworks that OpenLP uses (Qt5), live backgrounds do not work in OpenLP 2.4.
+We aim to fix this in OpenLP 2.6.